JacobDev1/xl-converter-flatpak/README.md

 ## Regenerating Sources

-Sources need to be regenerated every update of that module.
+Sources need to be regenerated regularly, even if package versions do not change.

 Change a version tag in `Makefile` and run the corresponding target:
 - `generate-modules-xl-converter`